Disappearing eels and the fight for a centuries-old livelihood

 Meanwhile, many fishermen at the lough have been forced to double-job or give up altogether.

 McCourt and McErlain now supplement their incomes to remain afloat.
-But some of the lough’s outspoken former eel fishermen, like 53-year-old Declan Coney, say worsening conditions – and, in Coney’s case, the death of his father, his fishing partner – are forcing them to quit, as Coney did in 2000.
+But some of the lough’s outspoken former eel fishermen, like 53-year-old Declan Coney, say worsening conditions – which led his father and fishing partner to “walk away from the lough” – are forcing them to quit, as Coney did in 2000.

 At times appearing wary and diffident, Coney clearly expresses his love of the lough’s wildlife when he speaks, often trailing off into detailed descriptions of wildfowl such as bittern, which are now extinct at Lough Neagh.
 Even when he talks about the job’s low-paying off-season work, straining to meet catch quotas in the cold darkness, and hunting for worms in nearby fields, a fondness for his former livelihood creases his worn face.